avam222/mushroom-data-analysis/README.md

 • Which odors are most associated with toxicity?

-• What physical features appear most often in poisonous mushrooms?

 ## Key Findings
 • The dataset is nearly balanced between edible and poisonous mushrooms.

 • Certain odors strongly correlate with poisonous mushrooms.

-• Specific cap shapes and colors appear more frequently in toxic varieties.

 ## SQL Analysis
 The project uses SQL queries to: